colla00/Python-60-Days-of-Coding/README.md

 16. Write a function that counts the frequency of each word in a sentence.
 17. Create a program that capitalizes the first letter of each word in a sentence.
 18. Create a program to find the largest among three numbers.
+19. Write a function to calculate the factorial of a number.